rerun/rerun/modules/stubbs/README.md

 Try running the `freddy:dance` command:

-    $ rerun freddy:dance -jumps 3
+    $ rerun freddy:dance --jumps 3
     jumps (3)

-The "jumps (3)" is written to the console stdout.
+The "jumps (3)" is written to the console standard output.

 Run `freddy:dance` again but this time without options.